-Vineyard surveying: what fine Swiss wine and VTOL drones have in common
+Vineyard surveying: What fine Swiss wine and VTOL drones have in common

 Prior to the year 2000, the properties were highly fragmented resulting in high production costs.
 Further, the land boundaries and growth of vineyards were also a cause for concern among ecologists for the preservation of flora and fauna in the area.
 The solution?
-Merger of these fragmented properties under RGZ TLTA (Rebond merger Twann Ligerz Tüscherz-Alfermée).
+The fragmented properties merged under RGZ TLTA (Rebond merger Twann Ligerz Tüscherz-Alfermée).
 With clearly defined boundaries and pathways, renovation of boundary walls, and allocation of area specifically for the natural ecosystem, the vineyards saw a new boost: both for sustainable wine production as well as the preservation of the existing rich ecosystem.

 The background of the project

-Comprising of about 25 employees, Geoplanteam AG is known for its work in the fields of surveying, geoinformatics and environmental technology.
+Comprising about 25 employees, Geoplanteam AG is known for its work in the fields of surveying, geoinformatics and environmental technology.
 The team focuses on providing high quality individual solutions to its customers’ problems on time.
-This time they were responsible for some sensitive measurements: reallocation of the vineyard plots, the paths and wall constructions, as well as the remeasurement of these components from official measurement.
+This time they were responsible for some sensitive measurements: reallocation of the vineyard plots, the paths and wall constructions, as well as the re-measurement of these components from official measurement.

 To understand the complexity of stakeholders involved in this vineyard survey, it is important to know some facts.
 Before the RGZ TLTA merger, the 110 ha vineyard area consisted of 334 properties throughout the perimeter, with 1157 different plots.
 A single farm could consist of anywhere between 9 and 59 plots with each plot sized 0.2 acres.

-Thus, to satisfy all the different stakeholders, landowners and the ecologists, land boundaries need to honored and checked for accuracy regularly.
+Thus, to satisfy all the different stakeholders, landowners and the ecologists, land boundaries need to be honored and checked for accuracy regularly.

 The WingtraOne’s solution to a demanding vineyard surveying task

 The WingtraOne emerged as a natural choice in the face of these requirements.
 As the drone possesses vertical takeoff and landing capabilities, limited space wasn’t a problem.
 Thus, the GeoplanTeam chose a small 8 m x 10 m area on one of the vineyard terraces as the takeoff point.
 To ensure high accuracy, they used the full frame, 42 MP Sony RX1RII camera that came integrated with the WingtraOne drone.
-They were able to enhance accuracy further by planning the flights in minute detail where required with the WingtraPilot app – the easy to use flight planning software that accompanies the WingtraOne.
+They were able to enhance accuracy further by planning the flights in minute detail where required with the WingtraPilot app, the easy-to-use flight planning software that accompanies the WingtraOne.

 “The vertical take-off and landing capability as well as the good airspeed were ideal for efficiently completing this task on the steep northern shore of Lake Biel.
 In addition, the high resolution of the camera and the long flight time were very beneficial.
 Otherwise, the required criteria would have been met only with massive additional effort,” says Lukas Hurni of the GeoplanTeam after the project was completed.